sonata-project/form-extensions/docs/reference/installation.rst

 Installation
 ============

-The easiest way to install ``SonataCoreBundle`` is to require it with Composer:
+The easiest way to install ``SonataFormBundle`` is to require it with Composer:

 .. code-block:: bash

-    $ composer require sonata-project/core-bundle
+    $ composer require sonata-project/form-extensions

 Alternatively, you could add a dependency into your ``composer.json`` file directly.